amazonlinux/al1-support-statements/README.md

 ## Amazon Linux 1 Support Statements

+Just want to see the information?
+Head to https://amazonlinux.github.io/al1-support-statements/

 This repository contains information as to the Maintenance Support period of Amazon Linux 1.